ioBanker/docs.bitshares.build/MPA.md

 - Force Settlement Offset (FSO): Fee for MPA settlement to the collateral owner
 - Force Settlement Fee (FSF): Fee for MPA settlement to the asset owner
 - Force Settlement Daly: Time after requested settlement is processed
-- Max. settleable volume each maintance period
+- Max. settleable volume each maintance period: Value in percent of the total MPA supply

 - Market Fee: Asset Exchange Fee